-The Group derecognises a financial liability when its contractual obligations are discharged, cancelled or expire.
+The Group derecognises a financial liability when its contractual obligations are discharged, cancelled or expired.

-Financial liabilities comprise due to banks, depositors' accounts and other liabilities.
+Financial liabilities comprise due to banks, depositors' accounts, medium term financing and other liabilities.

 Due to banks and depositors' accounts

 Depositors' accounts are deposits received from customers under current account, saving investment accounts and fixed term investments accounts.
 The depositors' accounts of the Bank comprise the following: